Project-YXKJ/SilverStarSCS.Docs/source/function/safety-sensor.rst

    -Min  0
    -Unit  --
    -Description
-     | Optional features, whether to throw a warning when the lubricating oil level is too low:
+     | Optional features, whether to throw a information when the lubricating oil level is too low:
      | 0 = Off;
      | 1 = On.

+.. option:: O68

+   -Max  4095
+   -Min  0
+   -Unit  --
+   -Description  If lubricating oil level sensor signal is analog, and the actual sampling value
+                 is lower than this parameter value, a low oil level exception will be thrown.

 .. option:: A53